marcoshernandezisovalent/cilium-dc-design/index.md

   {: .warning }
   Please be aware of the DHCP relay limitations for L3outs.
 See: [DHCP Limitations](https://www.cisco.com/c/en/us/td/docs/dcn/aci/apic/6x/basic-configuration/cisco-apic-basic-configuration-guide-61x/provisioning-core-aci-fabric-services-61x.html#guidelines-and-limitations-for-a-dhcp-relay-policy)

+{: .note }
+In an effort to maintain clarity and ease of reading, all configuration snippets and examples have been consolidated into dedicated example sections within this document.
+This structure ensures that all relevant information and guidance on configurations are easily accessible and presented in a cohesive manner.
+Readers are encouraged to refer to these sections for detailed configurations and illustrative examples.

 ### Simplicity-First Approach Design

 This design serves as an excellent starting point for quickly getting up and running, allowing you to explore the capabilities of Cilium with ease.